-The Overview & Scrutiny Committee or Scrutiny Sub-Committee may invite people other than those referred to in Rule Error!
-Reference source not found. above to address it, discuss issues of local concern and/or answer questions.
+The Overview & Scrutiny Committee or Scrutiny Sub-Committee may invite people other than those referred to in Rule 13 above to address it, discuss issues of local concern and/or answer questions.
 It may for example wish to hear from residents, stakeholders, Members and Officers in other parts of the public sector and may invite such people to attend.